Jambi in Indonesia

 What Are Their Needs?

-Many Jambi feel neglected and exploited by the transmigrants who have come in the area over the past few decades.
+Many Jambi feel exploited by the transmigrants who have come in the area over the past few decades.
 Greater educational assistance will help them learn skills that will make them more competitive with other ethnic groups who have moved into the area.
-Better medical help is also needed.
+Modern medicine and health education would improve their overall health.